fork52/QUOTE-S-WEBSITE/README.md

 # Quotes Huddle

-**A website for browsing and uploading quotes.
-The website is equipped with a galore of quotes.**
+**A website for browsing and posting quotes.
+The website has with a galore of quotes.**

 [![MIT License][license-image]][license-url]